 Power Supply Calculation

-Generally, GPUs consume a large amount of power so your PSU must have sufficient capacity.
-A normal calculation includes a 150-watt tolerance for the system, 720-watts for six GPUs, and 360-watts for six risers totaling 1200-watts.
+Generally, GPUs consume a large amount of power, so your PSU must have sufficient capacity.
+An average calculation includes a 150-watt tolerance for the system, 720-watts for six GPUs, and 360-watts for six risers totalling 1200-watts.
 Alternatively, you can purchase two 600-watt power supplies.
 When performing the calculation, see which option presents the best value since the less you spend on your mining hardware, the quicker you can reach the breakeven point and then start making a profit.

 Best Operating System